-Exhibition kitchens, specialized stations, and affordable prices are just part of the reason this is one of the hottest dining destinations in the city
+Exhibition kitchens, a sexy Scotch bar, and affordable options are just three reasons this is one of the hottest dining destinations in the city

 This new counter-service spot from the folks behind Rich Table is a perfect choice if you’re looking for a meal that’s casual, affordable, and insanely flavorful.
 The menu is simple: rotisserie chicken ($10 for a half) and cauliflower ($9), a couple of sandwiches on house-made Dutch crunch (get the pork with charred cabbage and fried onions for $12), as well as a gorgeous salad, and sides like umami fries.
 There’s also beer and wine, as well as soft serve for dessert.
 Can’t make it to Hayes Valley?
 Great news: It’s available for delivery.